 It’s a result that we’re delighted with as we continue to decouple our environmental impacts from business growth.
 It’s also helped us to save an estimated £21m in operational energy and carbon costs over that period, as a result of our initiatives.

 Our carbon management strategy involves:

-We follow a rigorous process to calculate our carbon emissions, using DEFRA guidelines, and we report them in our voluntary annual operational scorecard.
+We follow a rigorous process to calculate our carbon emissions, using GHG Protocol and Defra guidelines, and we report them transparently each year in our annual scorecard, which is published with our Annual Report.
 We’ve held the Carbon Trust standard since 2009, for measuring, managing and reducing our carbon emissions.
 And we recently achieved the Carbon Trust Supply Chain level 2 standard.
-We also respond to the CDP each year...
+We also respond to the CDP each year.

 Using our Total impact framework, we’ve valued our total greenhouse gas impact at £65m.
-Only X of it is attributable to our direct operations, down Y from five years ago.
+Only 0.1% of it is attributable to our direct operations, down 45% from five years ago.
 The vast majority, however, falls outside of our own operations, so we’re continuing to work with suppliers to understand the opportunities reduce their impact.

 While we’ve significantly reduced our carbon emissions since 2007, the remaining emissions we produce still contribute to climate change, so we offset them to achieve carbon neutrality, by purchasing credits from carbon offsetting projects.

 We’ve offset our ‘direct’, operational carbon emissions, as reported in each financial year, since 2007.
 In addition to the carbon benefits, some of the additional benefits of our support to those projects over that time include, cumulatively: